bayeslife/testistic-deployment/README.md

 ### Provision
 `1.up.gcp.sh` - Bring up a cluster

-`1.up.helm.sh` - Deploy the kubernetes specs
+`2.up.helm.sh` - Deploy the kubernetes specs using helm

+### View Status
+`1.describe.gcp.sh` - Describes the cluster
+`2.describe.helm.sh` - Describes the release

 ### Tear down
 `1.down.gcp.sh` - Destroys the cluster

+## Environments

+Current set up is to create a Development environment but you can change the 0-variables.sh ENVIRONMENT to operate on 'development' or 'production'

 ## Persistence